 The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
-These estimates include valuation of accounts receivable and the provision for loan losses, and completeness of accrued liabilities.
-The estimated provision is periodically reviewed and any adjustments necessary are reported in earnings in the period in which they become known.
+Such estimates include valuation of accounts receivable, assets held for sale, the provision for loan losses, and completeness of accrued liabilities.
+These estimates are periodically reviewed and any adjustments necessary are reported in earnings in the period in which they become known.
 Actual results could differ from these estimates.